 1. Gather Ideas and Data

 Keep your mind open; Ideas can come from anywhere, even when you expect the least – during the shower, exercising, driving, walking, folding the laundry, etc. Take quick notes on your phone or a notepad.
 Please don’t wait for the perfect medium, as you might lose them.

-Write down or type up whatever idea you have formed so far on a Word or Google doc.
+Write down or type up whatever idea you have formed on a Word or Google doc.
 If you are visual, draw a diagram, or if writing using paper and pen helps, feel free to do that.
 The initial capture may not look very reassuring but don’t lose hope.
-You will need a lot of discipline to complete this step while resisting the temptation of doing more research, finding the perfect wording, or adding more references.
+You will need a lot of discipline to complete this step while resisting the temptation of researching, finding the perfect wording, or adding more references.
 When that happens, remind yourself that this is a “brain dump” and not the finished product.